 In a flat / apartment

 A mix of the above advice applies to parking in your apartment.
-There could be the additional procedure of registering the bike with the guards.
-This is usually simple and your landlord is the one to do this for you really.
+There could be an additional procedure for registering the bike with the guards.
+This is usually simple and your landlord is the one to do this for you.
 Again find out how things work first, then leave your bike there.